talonhub/community/README.md

 The alphabet is defined here
 https://github.com/knausj85/knausj_talon/blob/master/code/keys.py#L6

-`help alphabet` will toggle a window that displays the alphabet
+`help alphabet` will open a window that displays the alphabet. `help close` to hide the window.

 Try saying e.g. `air bat cap` to insert abc.